Nikos Galis

-Nikolaos Georgalis (Νικόλαος Γεωργαλής; born July 23, 1957), commonly known as either Nikos Galis (Νίκος Γκάλης) or Nick Galis, is a Greek former professional basketball player.
+Nikolaos Georgalis (Νικόλαος Γεωργαλής; born July 23, 1957), commonly known as either Nikos Galis (Νίκος Γκάλης) or Nick Galis, is an American-born Greek former professional basketball player.
 Galis, who during his playing days was nicknamed "Nick The Greek", "The Gangster", and "The Iron Man", is widely regarded as Europe 's greatest scorer to ever play the game, and as one of the all-time greatest players in FIBA international basketball history.
 In 1991, Galis was named one of FIBA's 50 Greatest Players.
 In 2007, he became an inaugural member of the FIBA Hall of Fame.
 In 2008, he was chosen as one of the 50 Greatest EuroLeague Contributors.
 In 2017, he was inducted into the Naismith Memorial Basketball Hall of Fame.
 In 2018, he was named one of the 101 Greats of European Basketball.
 In 2022, he was inducted in to the Greek Basket League Hall of Fame.

 During his college basketball career at Seton Hall University, Galis played at the point guard position.
 However, his primary position during his pro career was shooting guard.
 He spent most of his club career with Aris Thessaloniki, before having a late career stint with Panathinaikos Athens.
 Galis was the EuroLeague's top scorer of the season numerous times.
 In Europe's premier basketball club competition, he reached the EuroLeague Final Four on four occasions, making it in three consecutive years with Aris (1988, 1989, 1990), and once with Panathinaikos (1994).
 Galis won eight Greek league championships, and he is also the Greek Championship's amateur era all-time leading scorer, in both career points scored and career scoring average, when counting all league formats prior to the league becoming fully professional, in the 1992–93 season.